 Climate Change in Yellowstone and Other National Parks

-Our National Parks are some of the best-protected places on earth.
-Yet climate change and environmental degradation have already begun impacting the parks and will continue to pose significant threats in the future if we don’t act to reverse the current trend of global warming.
+Despite being some of the best-protected places on Earth, our National Parks are impacted by climate change and associated environmental degradation.
+We will continue to experience significant threats at Yellowstone and other parks if we do not act to reverse the current trends of global warming and extreme weather changes.

 “If we continue to increase our emissions of heat-trapping gases, a disrupted climate will cause the greatest damage to our national parks ever.”